-Transformation is the result of realization, that is, when we realize that it’s not about us, that we are powerless to love, serve and obey God…when we finally learn that we cannot do God’s work by self-effort and self-wisdom, then, and only then, can we, “be strong in the Lord and the power of his might” (Eph.6:10) [Emphasis mine]
+Transformation is the result of realization, that is, when we realize that it’s not about us, that we are powerless to love, serve and obey God when we finally learn that we cannot do God’s work by self-effort and self-wisdom, then, and only then, can we, “be strong in the Lord and the power of his might” (Eph.6:10) [Emphasis mine]

 “…work out your own salvation with fear and trembling.
 For it is God which worketh in you both to will and do of his good pleasure.”
 (Phil.2:13) [Emphasis mine]

-Notice that it says “work out” not work for; something must be put in before it can work its way out.
-Upon trusting Christ for salvation we receive His power: “Christ in you, the hope of glory.”
+Notice that it says “work out” not work for; something must be put in before working its way out.
+Upon trusting Christ for salvation, we receive His power: “Christ in you, the hope of glory.”
 (Col.1:27) “Therefore if any man be in Christ he is a new creature…” (2 Cor.
 5:17).
 Our work is to recognize and “yield” to the power of the indwelling Holy Spirit: “Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
 (Rom.6:13).

-Our primary function is receptivity; to be continually attuned to, and dependent upon Another.
+Our primary function is receptivity, to be continually attuned to and dependent upon Another.
 To be sensitive to God’s Spirit: “And thine ears shall hear a word behind thee, saying, This is the way, walk ye in it, when ye turn to the right hand, and when ye turn to the left.”
 (Isa.30:21); which upon salvation, has permanently joined to our spirit: “But he that is joined unto the Lord is one spirit.
 (1 Cor.6:17).
 The task is to acknowledge our inadequacy and learn to defer to His power and control.

-The “new man” within is the One who inspires genuine prayer, praise, worship and service.
+The “new man” within is the One who inspires genuine prayer, praise, worship, and service.
 He is the One who motivates our minds to right thoughts and enables our hearts to manifest the love of Christ in our lives.
 In reality, we are His means of expressing Himself, “To reveal his Son in me…” (Gal.1:16).
 Consider the Apostle Paul’s exhortation in Romans 12:1, “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 (Rom.12:1 ) Also see, (1 Cor.
 6:19-20).